MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Computational Costs in FLOPs

 The attentive pooling operations in the classification and segmentation heads contribute:

 The final \emph{dense} projections in the classification and segmentation heads contribute:

-where $L_\text{ref}$ is the sequence length of the spatial \emph{token grid of reference} (see \cref{sec:downstream_tasks}), while $C_\text{cls}$ and $C_\text{seg}$ are the number of semantic classes for the classification and segmentation tasks, respectively, including the classes ignored during loss and metric computations (see \cref{sm:datasets}).
+where $L_\text{ref}$ is the sequence length of the spatial \emph{token grid of reference} (see \cref{sec:downstream_tasks}), while $C_\text{cls}$ and $C_\text{seg}$ are the number of semantic classes for the classification and segmentation tasks, respectively, including classes ignored during loss and metric computations (see \cref{sm:datasets}).

-Putting everything together, and using $N_e = 12$, $C_e = 768$ for the encoder, we compute the forward MACs/FLOPs for MAESTRO-B, MAE-B, and ViT-B models during probing/fine-tuning, based on the default configurations in \cref{tab:treesat_hyperparams}, \cref{tab:pastis_hyperparams}, and \cref{tab:flair_hyperparams}.
-This computation is performed for both \emph{joint-token} and \emph{token-based} multispectral fusion across the four evaluated datasets.
-The results are presented in \cref{tab:macs_flops_probing_finetuning}.
+Putting everything together, we compute in \cref{tab:macs_flops_probing_finetuning} the forward FLOPs ($\text{FLOPs} = 2 \times \text{MACs}$) for MAE/ViT models during probing/fine-tuning.
+FLOPs are computed for both \emph{joint-token} and \emph{token-based} multispectral fusion across three model sizes and the four evaluated datasets.